aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # Ingress

 At beginning of my homelab as ingress I have used [traefik](https://github.com/traefik/traefik) (it is installed by default by k3s) but after some time I came to the conclusion that it is not enough for my use case.
 I had a issue with caching of graphql response from strapi.
-I couldn't modify response headers int strapi so I need to do it on proxy/ingress level.
+I couldn't modify response headers in strapi so I need to do it on proxy/ingress level.
 I've tried to find a solution how to do it in traefik but without luck.
 I've came up with another solution - use [kong](https://github.com/kong/kong).
 In kong it is very easy to add lua script on given ingress.
 Below a few lines of yaml that solved the issue